g-andrade/locus/README.md

 `locus` is an independent project and has not been authorized, sponsored, or otherwise approved by MaxMind.

+##### Alternative Providers

+  - [DB-IP.com](https://db-ip.com/db/): lite databases seem to work but setting up auto-update for them is not practical, as there's no "latest" URL.

 ##### Alternative Libraries (Erlang)